spring-epfl/quic-wf-defenses/code/capture/README.md

 ```
 $ cd /quic-wf-defenses/capture
-$ sudo cat setup/hosts >> /etc/hosts
+$ cat /etc/hosts setup/hosts | sudo tee /etc/hosts
 ```

-To disable Firefox auto-update, we provide a configuration that you can add in `/opt/firefox/distribution/` (or in the `distribution` directory at the location where Firefox is installed).
+To disable Firefox auto-update, we provide a configuration that you can add in `/usr/share/firefox-esr/distribution/` (or in the `distribution` directory at the location where Firefox is installed).

 ```
-$ sudo cp setup/opt_firefox_distribution_policies /opt/firefox/distribution/policies
+$ sudo cp setup/opt_firefox_distribution_policies /usr/share/firefox-esr/distribution/policies
-$ sudo ln -s policies /opt/firefox/distribution/policies.json
+$ sudo ln -s policies /usr/share/firefox-esr/distribution/policies.json
 ```

 To avoid other traffic getting mixed, we need to setup a network namespace named `netns1` with an interface `veth1` with IP `10.1.1.1` which we will use to capture data.